NUCCASJNR/alx-higher_level_programming/README.md

 - facebook: [facebook](https://www.facebook.com/profile.php?id=100088347365140)

-The main.py files serves as the testing file to test the codes
+The main.py files serves as the testing file to test the codes and get the required output